NdyGen/blog/_agent_config/author_prompt.md

 - Generate a compelling **title** in Dutch (50–60 characters).
 - Write an article of **2000–3000** words.
 - Add **1–5 relevant hashtags** in the front matter block (not in the article itself).
-- Use "Andy' as the author name.
+- Use "Andy van Dongen' as the author name.
 - Only use verified quotes; do not fabricate quotes.
 - Do not insert random or humorous quotes.
 - Do not use any mermaid code blocks.
 - Do not add an “about the author” section.
+- Start with the required front matter header block.

 #### 🖼 Image Requirements (MANDATORY)